avalanche-foundation/ACPs/README.md

 ### Step 3: Build Consensus on [GitHub Discussions](https://github.com/avalanche-foundation/ACPs/discussions/categories/discussion) and Provide an Implementation (if Applicable)

 ACPs will be merged by ACP maintainers if the proposal is generally well-formatted and coherent.
 ACP editors will attempt to merge anything worthy of discussion, regardless of feasibility or complexity, that is not a duplicate or incomplete.
 After an ACP is merged, an official GitHub Discussion will be opened for the ACP and linked to the proposal for community discussion.
 It is recommended for author(s) or supportive Avalanche Community members to post an accompanying non-technical overview of their ACP for general consumption in this GitHub Discussion.
 The ACP should be reviewed and broadly supported before a reference implementation is started, again to avoid wasting the author(s) and the Avalanche Community's time, unless a reference implementation will aid people in studying the ACP.
-At any point in time, Avalanche Community members can sign a message indicating their support/objection to the ACP in the "Straw Poll".

 ### Step 4: Mark ACP as `Implementable` via [Pull Request](https://github.com/avalanche-foundation/ACPs/pulls)